U.S. crude flows to Europe set to rise as virus hits Asia demand

 Consultancy Wood Mackenzie cut its global oil demand forecast for the first quarter by nearly 900,000 bpd to 98.8 million bpd, noting that the effect on demand remains uncertain.

-Flows are headed towards Europe even though the spread between U.S. crude futures and international benchmark Brent WTCLc1-LCOc1 has narrowed, which typically makes U.S. crude less attractive to foreign buyers.
+Flows are headed toward Europe even though the spread between U.S. crude futures and international benchmark Brent has narrowed, which typically makes U.S. crude less attractive to foreign buyers.

 The narrowed spread has been offset by tumbling freight rates for tankers.
 Rates for VLCC vessels traveling eastward plunged to near their lowest levels since September.